 In order to collect information on transaction costs, cards were generated using SPSS software.
 An orthogonal design of 20 cards including four holdouts was generated.
-Since the zero grazing net was being popularized for zero grazing the experiment involved ranking cards representing various zero grazing nets.
-The nets were similarly represented using drawings, short descriptions and figures.
-Card list used is given in appendix III and sample card in appendix VI.
+Since the crush pen was being popularized for semi-zero grazing the experiment involved ranking cards representing various crush pens.
+The crush pens were similarly represented using drawings, short descriptions and figures.
+Card list used is given in Appendix 3 and sample card in Appendix 4.